“I Can't Make Friends”: Tips For Overcoming Common Social Challenges

 Making friends can be difficult

 Our body language says a lot about us.
 If you are someone who unintentionally has a sour face, slouches a lot, or shrinks up when they are in public, you may be unconsciously telling people that you are not looking to engage socially.
 If this is the case, the chances are that you have been preventing many potential friendships before they were allowed to begin.
 However, this can be changed.
-Take note of your current body language, replace these habits with smiling more, standing straighter, and have more of a presence wherever you are.
+Take note of your current body language, replace these habits with smiling more, standing straighter, and having more of a presence wherever you are.
 When people see that you are friendly and easy to approach, they are more willing to take the chance.

 Be helpful, open, and positive